It was 6 pm, and I’d just eaten all the berries in my fridge.

-- Now, look at things with due dates (reports, research papers, blog posts) designate time slots and days for you to work on these things so you can turn it in on time and not miss out on enjoying your life.
+- Now, look at things with due dates (reports, research papers, blog posts) and designate time slots and days for you to work on these things so you can turn them in on time and not miss out on enjoying your life.

-- Next, is your care and survival such as: making dinner, feeding the dog, cleaning the kitchen.
+- Next is your care and survival, such as: making dinner, feeding the dog, and cleaning the kitchen.

 4. Enjoy The Sanity

 Now, you can relax and enjoy your sanity.

 Finding the happy medium in life isn’t always gumdrops and rainbows.
 This is a skill that we constantly have to work to be better at.